Chapter One: Attack on the City - Part One

 "Can we just order, then?"
 Midorima scoffed at Aomine's carelessness, shaking his head as the darker blue haired boy almost tipped over in his chair.

 "I already know what I want!"
 Kise grinned, giving Kuroko a menu.
-Kuroko thanked the blond, and looked over the menu.
+Kuroko thanked the blond and looked over the menu.

-"Ne, I want a fruit parfait, a slice of that chocolate cookie cake, some green tea, and a batch of those mango cupcakes on that shelf."
+"Ne, I want a fruit parfait, a slice of that chocolate cookie cake, some sweet green tea, and a batch of those mango cupcakes on that shelf."
 Murasakibara pointed to practically everything he wanted, all the while eating multiple sticks of strawberry flavored pocky.

 "I surprised you can eat all that."
 Midorima muttered, straightening his glasses before politely telling the woman what he wanted.
 After Midorima's order, the rest all told the woman what they wanted, and the woman quickly scribbled everything down and hurried off to retrieve their snacks and drinks.

-They all talked amongst themselves, quietly, even though they were the only ones in the cafe.
+They all talked among themselves, quietly, even though they were the only ones in the cafe.
 They talked about their schools, their grades; whether they were failing or succeeding, about new friends and teammates, about basketball.
 They even talked about Kise's modeling, and about new strange snacks that Murasakibara couldn't wait to try, about Midorima's horoscopes,... and Kuroko found it oddly comforting.

 The woman came back, a large deluxe fruit parfait sat in a clear glass cup on top of a silver tray balanced in her hands.
 She walked up, but a sudden loud, blood-curling scream startled them all, and Kuroko could hear the glass break on the ground in a resounding shatter.